 It’s important to establish a budget for your wedding dress especially if you’re on a tight budget.
 The last thing we want is for you to fall in love with a wedding dress that you can’t afford, or feel guilty about a dress that you purchased and can’t afford.

 When setting a budget for a wedding dress consider the extra costs!
 Such as the cost of alterations, the veil, shoes, and accessories.
 It’s easy to forget about the extras when you’re so focused on the dress, so remember to spare a little room for the accessories!

 Don’t Bring An Entourage

 We’ve all seen an episode of “Say Yes to The Dress” when the bride brings in an entourage of people, and we all know what’s going to happen!
-The looks of the consultants face says it all- Don’t do it!
-There’s way too many opinions floating around every detail of every dress that it makes it nearly impossible for you to find one that you like.
+The looks of the consultant’s face say it all.
+Don’t do it!
+There are way too many opinions floating around every detail of every dress that it makes it nearly impossible for you to find one that you like.

 Keep it small!
 Bring two to three of the closest people in your life.
 You know you will get the best and most honest opinions from them and it will be less stressful.
-After all that’s why we’re writing this– so your dress shopping experience will be less stress and more fun!
+After all, that’s why we’re writing this– so your dress shopping experience will be less stressful and more fun!

 Do Wear the Right Undergarments

 The wrong undergarments can completely change the look of the dress.
 It’s very important that you wear undergarments that fit properly, and won’t be seen in a dress.
 We recommend a nude strapless bra and underwear for the appointment.
 If you already have the undergarments you will be wearing on your big day it’s best if you wear them to the appointment.